Zerohazard8x/2lazy4gist/AI.md

 **_Rewriting with least number of letters changed_**

 ```
-If the following is awkward or grammatically incorrect, please rewrite it, without changing its language, and in accordance with the guidelines below it.
+Please rewrite the following, without changing its language, and in accordance with the guidelines below it.
 You can also respond as many times as you want without my input.

 ---START---

 ---END---

 Do's:
-1. Emphasize grammatical correctness and faithfulness to the original (in that order)
-2. Change as little letters as possible while rewriting.
+1. Change as little letters as possible while rewriting.
 I would appreciate it if you additionally told me how many letters were changed in each output.
+2. Try not to be awkward or grammatically incorrect
 3. If you think the "original language" is not English, please provide translations of each rewrite into English.
 ```